atavakoulnia/atavakoulnia/README.md

 <!--
 **atavakoulnia/atavakoulnia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+-->

+A little bit about myself:

 - 🔭 I’m currently working on ...
+Reviewing material from previous classes
 - 🌱 I’m currently learning ...
+Data Structures and C
 - 👯 I’m looking to collaborate on ...
+CS 464 / CS 361
 - 🤔 I’m looking for help with ...
+A Summer 2022 Internship
 - 💬 Ask me about ...
+Anything
 - 📫 How to reach me: ...
+[Linkedin](https://www.linkedin.com/in/atavakoulnia/).
 - 😄 Pronouns: ...
+He/Him
 - ⚡ Fun fact: ...
--->
+I graduated with a Bachelor of Arts in Music